 Finding the right words when things have gone wrong is not an easy endeavour.

 In the grand scheme of things, marketing communications are not important to people right now.
-But the way that brands speak to the world will be remembered when life returns to some semblance of normal.
+But, as a healthcare copywriting agency, we know the way that brands speak to the world will be remembered when life returns to some semblance of normal.

 Watch your tone

 Life at the moment is uncertain, stressful – terrifying for some.
 As a brand, you need to be sensitive to that in your copy; avoid sounding flippant and over-dramatising.

 However, don’t be tempted to throw your tone of voice guide out of the window and lose the brand personality that you’ve spent years building.

 If you’re known for your witty tone, stay true to it.
 If customers love your conversational down-to-earth style, maintain it.
 You may just need to slightly adapt it to the strange new context of COVID-19.

 An example of a brand doing that really well is (no surprise) Innocent.